Todd Wade: Houston Texans

 Wade signed as a free agent with the Houston Texans prior to the 2004 season and he started thirteen games missing three due to a high ankle sprain he suffered against Minnesota.
 He started in nine games in the 2005 season but then suffered a torn knee ligament in Week 11 and was placed on injured reserve.
-According to ESPN on July 14, 2006 Wade was released by the Texans while recovering from his knee injury.
+According to ESPN on July 14, 2006, Wade was released by the Texans while recovering from his knee injury.
 Per ESPN he never lived up to expectations to bolster the Houston offensive line which were symbolic of the longstanding problems of a porous Texans offensive line.
-Chris Burke at Sports Illustrated ranked Wade as one of the NFL's Worst Players by Franchise in the Super Bowl Era.
-"The Texans status as a relatively new franchise limits the amount of botched draft picks and free-agent additions on the books.
-Wade may stand alone atop the latter.
 He made it just two injury plagues seasons before he was released."

 Washington Redskins

 Wade signed with the Washington Redskins as a reserve linemen in 2006.
 Wade resigned to a 3-year extension following the 2006.
 In the 2006 season Wade started only one game in week 15 and had not played since November 13, 2005.
 He rotated into the starting position in the 2007 season when starter Jon Jansen was injured early, but according to the Washington Post eventually lost the job to Stephon Heyer in week 14.
 He was released by the Redskins in the 2008 pre-season following a leg injury in a game against the Indianapolis Colts.